When You Stop Tiptoeing: From Conflict Avoidance to Repair

 Reflect & Act: Where Are You Still Tiptoeing?

-Ask yourself: where are you still tiptoeing, afraid to break something?
-And what might happen if you asked for the glue?
+Ask yourself: where are you still tiptoeing, afraid that telling the truth will break something?